OpenBB-finance/OpenBB/website/content/stocks/discovery/ford/_index.md

 ```

 Orders by Fidelity customers.
 Information shown in the table below is based on the volume of orders entered on the "as of" date shown.
 Securities
 identified are not recommended or endorsed by Fidelity and are displayed for informational purposes only.
-[Source: Fidelity]
+Source: https://eresearch.fidelity.com/eresearch/gotoBL/fidelityTopOrders.jhtml

 ```
 optional arguments: